AGM TECHNOLOGY - THE DIFFERENCE

 Cross section of a Lifeline AGM Battery

-Pictured (above left) is a cross section of a Lifeline battery showing the details that are listed above.
-Above (center) are some of the 12 volt batteries.
-On the above right are shown two from the 6 volt series.
+Pictured (above left) is a cross section of a Lifeline battery showing the details that were listed above.

 Life Cycle Performance Comparison